cervoise/blog/certifications/SLAE/Exo2-Reverse_Shell.md

 # Exo 2 - Reverse shellcode - Part 2 - Reverse Shellcode

-Many part are similar for the reverse shell than for the bind shell:
+Many parts are similar for the reverse shell than for the bind shell:

 - Create a socket
 - Redirect STDIN/STDOUT/STDERR